minggas/elm-hn/README.md

 ## Quickstart

 If all you care about is the application, after cloning the repository, you'll need to download and install all the required modules that are used.
 This can be done on the command line with `elm package install`.
-Once the dependencies are installed, you can build the app with `elm make Main.elm`.
-The `index.html` file should have been created, and you can open it to see the app running.
+Once the dependencies are installed, you can build the app with `elm make Main.elm --output=elm.js`.
+The `index.html` can then be opened and away you go.
+If you have [Electron](http://package.elm-lang.org/packages/elm-lang/core/4.0.0/) installed, you can also launch it that way: `electron .`.

 ## Introduction to The Elm Architecture